Brian-McG/HonoursDefaulterPrediction/README.md

   - Run R by calling ```R``` in terminal then ```install.packages("PMCMR")```

 ## Output formatting
   - All results and plots are output to the _results_ folder.
   - Results are formatted as CSV files and contain the necessary information to replicate the experiment
   - Graphs and plots are produced as PNG images

+## Important notices
+  - The CLC classifier can only be used on Windows as it was provided as a compiled C++ executable for Windows

 ## How to execute common tasks in this project
 ### Precursors